 How to create a food company as a foreigner

 How to create a company is complex, but creating it in another country other than your own, with another culture, another language, other legal norms and another idiosyncrasy, is infinitely more complicated.
-Whether you are a citizen of the European Union (EU), member of the European Economic Area (EEA), that is, Norwegian, Icelandic or Liechtenstein, non-EU or Swiss citizen, in this post we share the basic requirements to undertake in Spain.
+Whether you are a citizen of the European Union (EU), member of the European Economic Area (EEA), that is, Norwegian, Icelandic or Liechtenstein, non-EU or Swiss citizen, in this post we share the basic requirements on how to create a food company as a foreigner in Spain.
 If you have further questions on this matter, do not hesitate to send us an email to the legal team of LegaleGo Abogados, we will answer you without obligation.

 Índice - Index